Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 3. Other Key Customer Retention Metrics

-Besides retention rate, consider tracking additional metrics for a comprehensive view of your customer retention performance:
+Besides the retention rate, consider tracking additional metrics for a comprehensive view of your customer retention performance:

 • Net Promoter Score (NPS): Measures customer loyalty and their likelihood to recommend your brand.